CONTENTS

 the Whole on this bill and that the bill be now read a third time.

-Goudy: — The minister has
+Speaker Goudy: The minister has requested leave to

 Some Hon.
-Members: — Agreed.
+Members: Agreed.

-Goudy: — The minister may proceed
+Speaker Goudy: The minister may proceed to move

-to move third reading.
+third reading.

-Tim McLeod: —
+Hon.
+Tim McLeod:

 I move that the bill be now read a third time and passed under its title.

-the Assembly ready for the question?
+ready for the question?

-Hon.
-Members: — Question.
+Some Hon.
+Members: Question.

-Hon.
-Members: — Agreed.
+Some Hon.
+Members: Agreed.

-Goudy: — Carried.
+Speaker Goudy: Carried.

-Clerk: — Third reading of this
+Deputy Clerk: Third reading of this bill.

-Trent
+Trent Wotherspoon:

 Mr. Speaker, before orders of the day, I seek to move a motion under rule 61.

-Goudy: — Will the member briefly
+Speaker Goudy: Will the member briefly state the

-Trent
+Trent Wotherspoon:

 Thank you, Mr. Speaker.
 This is an important motion that I hope we can all be

-united on regarding the exceptional strain that’s placed on families, farms,
+united on regarding the exceptional strain thats placed on families, farms,

 and businesses with the extraordinarily high fuel price.
 Of course the conflict